 Our Core Activities

 Research: Empirical research is our core focus and the backbone of our work.
-Our research considers both the social and technical dimension of the design of complex innovation systems in which a divers set of actors creates novel solutions for complex problems.
+Our research considers both the social and technical dimension of the design of complex innovation systems in which a diverse set of actors creates novel solutions for complex problems.
 Our work is based on naturally occurring data or field experiments and takes place in action-oriented research with industry, government, and individual citizens.
 Learn more about our research and explore our current research areas and projects.

 Current Projects »